Jeffreyricketts/Automate-Website-with-Selenium-and-Beautiful-Soup-APIs/README.md

-# Automate a Website with Selenium and Beautiful-Soup Api
+# Automate a Website with Selenium and Beautiful-Soup API
 Used Selenium, in cojunction with Beautiful Soup, to parse select data from my website into Word.

 # Selenium